Fluphenazine long-acting injection will be given to you by your clinic doctor or nurse every 2-5 weeks.

 Important information about all medicines

-If you suspect that you have had an overdose of this medicine, go to the accident and emergency department of your local hospital at once.
+If you suspect that you have had an overdose of this medicine, contact the accident and emergency department of your local hospital for advice.

 If you have any questions about this medicine ask your pharmacist.